A Historical Look At Bitcoin Price: 2009-2020

 $15,000 7th December 2017

-As with any financial market, the future of Bitcoin cannot be assured, but in the few years since its inception, it has opened the financial world to digital possibilities and become widely accepted and used across markets.
+As with any financial market, the future of Bitcoin cannot be assured.
+Yet, there’s one thing for sure: Bitcoin is here to stay.
+Since its inception, Bitcoin has opened the financial world to digital possibilities and become widely accepted and used across markets.

 Bitcoin’s value is susceptible to outside events and investor confidence in the same way as any other currency, but as media speculation has shown, cryptocurrencies have taken the world by storm and somewhat by surprise so far.

 - When Bitcoin first started, one coin was worth $0.00.
-It took a long time for Bitcoin to be seen as something with value.
+It took a long time for Bitcoin to be seen as an asset with value.

 - In 2018 and 2019, Bitcoin entered a period of stagnation.
-Bitcoin’s price started to range, and it hasn’t seen a year like 2017 for a while.
+Bitcoin’s price started to range significantly,

-- The coronavirus has made it difficult to estimate Bitcoin’s future.
-Some believe the virus is the perfect opportunity to shine, others are not sure.
+- The coronavirus made it difficult to estimate Bitcoin’s path in 2020.
+While some believed the virus was the perfect opportunity for BTC to shine, others were not sure.

-Want to learn more about cryptocurrency and how to trade?
-Then sign up to our cryptocurrency trading course!
+If you want to learn more about Bitcoin and how to trade BTC, then do not hesitate to sign up to our cryptocurrency trading course and open an account with our partner eToro!

-If you enjoyed reading A Historical Look At Bitcoin Price: 2009-2020 article please give it a like and share it with anyone else you think it may be of interest too.
+If you liked our article A Historical Look At Bitcoin Price: 2009-2020, then please share it with anyone else interested in cryptocurrency investing.